isomerpages/gb-assist/pages/solutionrepo/solution1417.md

 ---
-title: MyRetailer Android POS - Package E with Unified Payments & Web Store
+title: GenicDocs - Document Management Software-Package E
-permalink: /productivity-solutions-grant/solutionrepo/solution353
+permalink: /productivity-solutions-grant/solutionrepo/solution1417
 ---

 #### Description

-MyRetailer Android POS is a powerful all in one point-of-sale solution with built in payment modes like Alipay, Wechat Pay, GrabPay, Credit Card payments, Global Blue and others.
-The system is also equipped with efficient and secure retail and inventory control systems in the back office with relevant reports vital to store operations
+GenicDocs is a very user-friendly interface and secured Document Management Software designed for a variety of purposes including document capture and storage, search and retrieval, and file sharing.
+GenicDocs is suitable for any business model by maximizing accessibility and functionality in repositories of all sizes, while increasing collaboration and communication between users.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_DCS_20200008_Annex_3_CR_WEF_4_SEPT_2020v2_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Business_Thrust_20200511_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria